Preliminary note

 - Tools: allow executing actions (create issues, send emails, query databases).

-- Templates: predefined instructions converted into reusable commands.
+- Prompts: predefined instructions converted into reusable commands.

-Of course, there's much more to learn about MCP, so I recommend you review its essential concepts.
+Of course there is much more to learn about MCP, so I recommend reviewing its essential concepts.

-This is the most common confusion and a doubt I've had myself.
+This is the most common confusion and a doubt I myself have had.
 To be clear: MCP is not an API.
-It's a protocol that standardizes how an LLM interacts with multiple APIs without learning them one by one.
+It is a protocol that standardizes how an LLM interacts with multiple APIs without learning them one by one.

-Let me give you an example to show the differences.
+Let me give you an example so you see the differences.

 flowchart LR